Rhythm, timing and metronome exercises for guitar – Part I

 Build consistency in your practice

-These are some examples that stick out the most, although there are many other.
-Neglecting your metronome practice doesn’t mean that you won’t be able to play at all.
+These are some examples that stick out the most, although there are many others.
+Neglecting your guitar metronome exercises doesn’t mean that you won’t be able to play at all.
 But it is also true that not practicing with a metronome may harm your musical progression.

 Anyway, if your internal timing is already great, this mainly means that you have learned how to use certain musical cues to guide your time keeping.
 The ones you internally generate but more likely from the musicians you are playing with.
 All that said, time keeping consistency is what you want as a musician, with the help of a metronome.